Around two months ago, Dear Husband and I took a trip to Dubuque, Iowa.

 - 1 tablespoon mustard (imitation – Kosher for Passover)

-- Oil for frying – I prefer avocado oil
+- Oil for frying – I prefer avocado or safflower oil

 - Baking sheet covered in foil and sprayed with nonstick spray or coated in oil.